TranquilRock/ipynbJudgeKit/README.md

 			- " --out result_file_name_here"
 			- " --convert" this will use Jupyter to convert ipynb to py file.
 			- " --directory path_to_ipynb_here" tell python where do ipynb files reside.
+		    - " --funcName function_name_here" specify the function you would like to be judged.
 	- format_filename.sh
 		- This shell script will rename all ipynb in the same directory with first 9 characters of the file.